-Metop-A HIRS: channels 1-12 and 14 out of spec, with large, short-term fluctuations and further degradation likely.
-Metop-B HIRS: channels 10 and 14 slightly out of spec;

-- (2) Metop-B HIRS: channels 10 and 14 slightly out of spec; instrument radiometric performance quite stable over the reporting period. - (3) NOAA-19 HIRS: channels 1-12: close to, or out of specification, but the data is still considered usable for the time-being.
+- (1) Metop-A HIRS: channels 1-19 out of spec, with large, short-term fluctuations and further degradation likely. - (2) Metop-B HIRS: channels 5, 6, 10 and 14 slightly out of spec; instrument radiometric performance quite stable over the reporting period. - (3) NOAA-19 HIRS: channels 1-12: close to, or out of specification, but the data is still considered usable for the time-being.